Mauricie8/Customer-Segmentation-for-Marketing-Campaigns/README.md

 Next step was to reduce the cluster's quantity to an optim final value.

 ## Autoencoders for Dimensionality Reduction
-In this step, the better way to finally reduce the cluster's quantity was with keras and tensorflow designing a neuronal network that endoded and decoded again
+In this step, the better way to finally reduce the cluster's quantity was with keras and tensorflow designing a neuronal network that endoded and decoded again each feature educing the number of features

-TRY TO REALLY UNDERSTAND WHAT IS DOING THE MODEL IN THIS STEP
+TRY TO REALLY UNDERSTAND WHAT IS DOING THE MODEL IN THIS STEP..
+SEE THE NEXT RESPONSE OF CHATGPT

+---
+An autoencoder reduces the dimensionality of the data, not the number of clusters.
+Here's a breakdown:

+Reducing Data Dimensionality: An autoencoder learns a compressed, lower-dimensional representation of the input data through its hidden layers.
+The goal is to represent the essential features of the data in fewer dimensions, making it easier for algorithms like K-means to find meaningful patterns.

+K-means Clustering: After the dimensionality reduction, K-means is applied to the compressed data to form clusters.
+The number of clusters is still determined by K-means, based on the number of groups you define, not by the autoencoder.

+In short, the autoencoder reduces the number of features (dimensionality), while K-means finds clusters in the reduced data.
+---